Here Are 10 of the Most Charming Small Towns in Delaware

 8. Wyoming

-Wyoming owes its existence to the neighboring, slightly larger town of Camden, which would not allow the Pennsylvania Railroad to build close to their neighborhoods.
-The Railroad routed around Camden and established a railroad station just "over the tracks," in what is now present-day Wyoming.
+Wyoming owes its existence to the neighboring, slightly larger town of Camden, which would not allow the Pennsylvania Railroad to build close to its neighborhoods.
+The Railroad routed around Camden and established a station just "over the tracks" in what is now Wyoming.
 Wyoming pays homage to its status as a peach-producing town with an annual peach festival each August.
 Most Delawareans consider Camden-Wyoming to be one place, but each town is full of community pride.

 9. Delaware City